BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Burly, Fearless, Resistant to Magic, Woodland Creature.

-Skin-changer — *Beorn has the ability to transfigure his body into a deadly bear.*
+Skin-changer â€” *Beorn has the ability to transfigure his body into a deadly bear.*

 **HEROIC ACTIONS**